-A lot of course rarely show up on camera, but it's true that the most successful ones do show up at least a couple of times per course, if not always.
+A lot of courses rarely show up on camera, but it's true that the most successful ones do show up at least a couple of times per course, if not always.

 And this is no coincidence for sure.
 This is because showing yourself in the videos helps to build your brand and makes your videos unique and much easier to remember.

 Appearing on camera does mean that you will have to invest a bit more in some equipment upfront.
-But you can still keep it to a minimal.
+But you can still keep it to a minimum.

 This will allow you to still show up on camera and personalize your videos, without having to invest more in extra equipment.
-At a minimal, a simple extra lamp will do.
+At a minimum, a simple extra lamp will do.